csaueres/fm-glioma-subtyping/README.md

 # Repository for Glioma Classification using CompPath FMs.
-This repository accompanies *Leveraging Foundation Models for Glioma Classification* (under review).
+This repository accompanies *From Histology to Diagnosis: Leveraging Foundation Models for Glioma Classification* (under review).

 ## Setup